image

 Senior project manager

-Their strategic thinking and leadership skills enable them to navigate intricate project landscapes effectively.
-By balancing competing priorities and optimising resource allocation, senior project managers significantly enhance an organisation’s project management capabilities and overall performance.
+Their strategic vision and leadership enable them to navigate intricate project landscapes effectively.
+By prioritising tasks, balancing competing interests, and optimising resource allocation, senior project managers significantly contribute to enhancing an organisation’s project management capabilities and overall performance.

 Project director

-A project director occupies a senior leadership position, overseeing entire project portfolios within an organisation.
-Their primary responsibilities include:
+Project directors hold senior leadership roles and are responsible for managing entire project portfolios within an organisation.
+Key responsibilities include:

 • Aligning project portfolios with strategic business objectives